Learn how to make these best Mushroom Wellington!

 - When mushrooms have cooled completely, remove a sheet of puff pastry from refrigerator.
 Place puff pastry on a lightly floured board or a piece of parchment paper.

-- Sprinkle puff pastry lightly with flour, then use a rolling pin to roll pastry out to about 10 x 12-inches.
+- Sprinkle puff pastry lightly with flour, then use a rolling pin to roll pastry out to a 10 x 12-inch rectangle.
 Press together any tears in the pastry.

 - Add half of the onion-mushroom mixture down the center of the puff pastry, leaving a ½-inch border on either end.
-Top mixture with two portabella mushrooms.
+Top mixture with two portobello mushrooms.

 - Fold one side of the pastry over the mushrooms, then fold the other side over that.
 Fold under ½-inch border, then pinch together seams.